balthier82/queryconnector/help/Build.md

 ###LODBConnector

-Is the GUI part of the extension.
+It's the GUI part of the extension.
 It has been developed with NetBeans and you can easely modify and compile it using this IDE.
 Simply open the project with NetBeans.